 Redbubble Classic Mug

 I have two of the Redbubble classic mugs so far.
-They have been perfect for my daily hot chocolate as the handle doesn’t get hot when microwaved to the appropriate tempartue.
+They have been perfect for my daily hot chocolate.
+At first, the handle didn’t get hot when microwaved to the appropriate tempartue.
 But after continued use, the handle gets very hot!

 There is also a tall ceramic mug that can hold a bit more liquid.